-- > The urban design objectives, principles and performance criteria. - > The urban design scope for a network, corridor or project. - Landscape character and visual impact assessment - > The adoption of the urban design process in major projects, as part of ProjectPack. - > The adoption of the urban design process in minor projects, as part of MinorProject; - Urban design principles - > The briefs for and selection of urban design contractors. - > The engagement of Aboriginal artists and designers in projects. - > The review of project deliverables. - > The project's scope of works and technical criteria for tender at the implementation stage. - > The monitoring of construction to achieve high quality urban design outcomes. - Landscape establishment and strategies for long term landscape sustainability - > The post-completion urban design review of projects. - Urban design contractor performance reporting advice.
+- ► The urban design objectives, principles and performance criteria. - The urban design scope for a network, corridor or project. - Landscape character and visual impact assessment - The adoption of the urban design process in major projects, as part of ProjectPack. - The adoption of the urban design process in minor projects, as part of MinorProject; - Urban design principles - ▶ The briefs for and selection of urban design contractors.

+- The engagement of Aboriginal artists and designers in projects. - ▶ The review of project deliverables. - ► The project's scope of works and technical criteria for tender at the implementation stage. - The monitoring of construction to achieve high quality urban design outcomes. - Landscape establishment and strategies for long term landscape sustainability - ▶ The post-completion urban design review of projects. - Urban design contractor performance reporting advice.

-The Centre for Urban Design also plays an interface role with the Government Architect and local authority Government Architects and urban designers.
+The Urban Design Roads and Waterways team also plays an interface role with the Government Architect and local authority Government Architects and urban designers.

-Principles for project managers
+2.2.2 Principles for project managers